If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 If the mature giant sequoia trees need lots of water, so do you!

-*The Mariposa Grove Welcome Plaza (near South Entrance) has flush toilets and drinking water open for public use year round.
+*The Mariposa Grove Welcome Plaza (near the South Entrance) has flush toilets and drinking water that are open to the public year-round.

 Start With the Grizzly Giant Loop